Menditect/documentation/docs/definitions/application-revision.md

 ### Add an Application Revision
 Add a new Application Revision to MTA by downloading it from teamserver.
 Depending on the [Application Environment](application-environment), there are two possible ways of achieving this:
 - For a MendixCloud Application Environment:<br /> - Navigate to the "Test applications" tab of the [Test Configuration](test-configuration).<br /> - Click on <i class="fas fa-sync"></i> next to the revision number.
-The download will start automatically if a new revision is available on Mendix Teamserver and this revision is deployed to the Application Environment.
+The download will start automatically if a new revision is available on Mendix teamserver and this revision is deployed to the Application Environment.
 - For a Custom Application Environment:<br /> - Navigate to the "Test applications" tab of the Test Configuration.<br /> - Click on <i class="fa fa-pencil"></i> next to the revision number.
 A selection page is shown.<br /> - Select an Application Branch and a revision to download.
 The download starts automatically.

 Note that downloading can take some time depending on the size of the Mendix project.